dave45678/Lesson15/IntroToSpringBoot/Lesson06.md

 # Lesson 6 - Handling Form Values -- the easy way
+## Learning Objectives
+* Retrieving values from a form using @ModelAttribute

 ## The Walkthrough

 1. Create a Spring Boot Application